draisy/draisy.github.io/source/_posts/2014-11-05-arels-active-activity-in-activerecord.markdown

 comments: true
 categories: Flatiron&nbsp;School
 ---
-Say that three times fast
+Say that three times fast!
 <!--more-->

 Before I begin to enthuse about the amazingness that is Arel, allow me to make the preliminary introductions.
 First things first, you meet ActiveRecord, ActiveRecord meet you.
 Great!